 - Applying for Atypical Working Scheme

-- Applying for entrance visa
+- Applying for an entrance visa

 While you need to apply for the Atypical Working Scheme, not everyone needs an entrance visa.